Rossignol Taipan Review And Buying Advice

 The Rossignol Taipan is a very versatile board and it’s been a long time Good Ride Favorite.
-Don’t let the price tag pigeon hole you into thinking this is just a low cost beginner/intermediate board.
-The Taipan is a great entry level board that is forgiving and playful but still has a all the necessary qualities of an all mountain snowboard for even expert riders.
+This year the Templar edged out the Taipan but it’s still very recommendable if you don’t ride in icy conditions and want to save $50.
+Don’t let the price tag pigeon hole you into thinking this is just a low-cost beginner/intermediate board.
+It’s a lot more than that.

 The Rossignol Taipan hasn’t changed much since we have been riding it but it’s still a great board.
-Each year there are some minor refinements but it still remains the same.
+Each year there are some minor refinements but it still remains the same general ride.
+The real kicker with this board is its the ability to have a consistent ride in all conditions.

 Size: 158 and 156

-Conditions: 3+ Feet of good sierra powder to good grromers to hard pack that is more like snowment but not true ice like some places see.
+Conditions: Almost every Condition from 3+ Feet of good sierra powder to good groomers to hard pack that is more like snowment but not true ice like some places see.

-Riders: James, Peter, Jimbo, Mary and many others.
+Riders: James, Eli, Peter, Mike, Jimbo, Mary, and many others.

 Boots: Burton Ion, Burton SLX, Burton Imperial, Nike Kaiju, Nike Zoom Ites, Burton Hail, Burton Ruler, Salomon Synapse

-Years ago when we first tried the Taipan we all did not expect to like the Taipan as much as we did.
-It out performs many all mountain boards we have ridden in the $500 range.
+Years ago when we first tried the Taipan we all did not expect to like it as much as we did.
+It sits in a higher class of boards than it’s price range would lead you to believe.
 Many companies say almost all of their boards are a peak to park weapon but we rarely say this here at the Good Ride.
 It’s one of those all mountain do everything boards that does everything well.
 It’s nothing exceptional in any category but is never disappointing and that is all you can ask for a true all mountain board.
+The all condition consistency is what really gets us.
+It’s personality remains the same from ice to powder.

 Uneven Terrain: It deals with all types of terrain very well and its the kind of board that can make bad conditions a little better.
 They still suck but they just suck less.